christopherobin/mage/lib/savvy/README.md

 function.
 All routes sit on subpaths immediately on top of the base URL.
 This means that the `routePath` parameter taken by the other two (route registration) methods should contain exactly one `/`, which should be leading.
 This namespaces your request handlers.
-If you which to operate with subpaths, this can be managed by a registered `routeFunction`.
-The sampler library does this to allow subpath tunnelling into data.
+If you wish to operate with subpaths, this can be managed by a registered `routeFunction`.
+The sampler library does this to allow subpath tunnelling down into data.

 `addRoute` takes a route path and appends a simple HTTP handler function `routeFunction`.
-This function takes the usual `request` and `response` objects as parameters.
+This handler function takes the usual `request` and `response` objects as parameters.
 For example:

 ```javascript
 mage.core.savvy.addRoute('/sampler', function (req, res) {